 On a basic level, warm colours are associated with sunlight and heat, which can be used to evoke energy, optimism and warmth into a space.
 Cool colours, on the other hand, remind us of nature, water and the sky.
 They hint at peacefulness and calmness, but can also express sadness.

 Yellow is simply happy.
 It’s been long associated with positivity, laughter and sunshine.
 This hue is stimulating and makes everything feel light and sunny, for a calming psychological effect.
 On the flip side, it can also be perceived as abrasive when used in the wrong context.
-While soft yellows work best to convey a cheery atmosphere, bright yellows or too much yellow can trigger caution.
+While soft yellows work best to convey a cheery atmosphere, bright or acid yellows or too much yellow can trigger caution.

 How to use it?
 Work to find the right shade of yellow, use it sparingly and consider combinations with other complementary colours.
 This hue tends to work best in kitchens, dining rooms and bathrooms.